 Adjunct Artist Teacher of Piano

-Yang joined the piano faculty at the Blair School of Music in 2018.
-Previously, she held faculty positions at the Schoolcraft College, Ann Arbor School for the Performing Arts, and Cincinnati School of Music.
-She has presented various teaching topics at conferences and institutions, including the MTNA National Conferences, Piano Pedagogy Symposiums, Southwest Ohio Music Teachers Conference, and Capital University.
-In 2017, Yang was awarded the Certificate of Excellence from the Royal Conservatory of Music, recognizing her excellence in teaching and student achievement.
+Yang joined the piano faculty at Vanderbilt University’s Blair School of Music in 2018.
+She has also held positions at the Schoolcraft College, Ann Arbor School for the Performing Arts, and Cincinnati School of Music.
+She has presented various teaching topics at conferences and institutions such as the MTNA National Conferences, Piano Pedagogy Symposiums, Southwest Ohio Music Teachers Conference, and Capital University.
+Yang is a two-time recipient of the Royal Conservatory of Music Certificate Program Award for her excellence in teaching and student achievements.

-Yang received her D.M.A. in Piano Performance and Pedagogy with full support from the Rackham Graduate School at the University of Michigan.
-As a Jack Kent Cooke Graduate Arts Scholar, she obtained her M.Mus. in Piano Performance from the University of Cincinnati College-Conservatory of Music.
+Yang completed her D.M.A. in Piano Performance and Pedagogy with full support from the Rackham Graduate School at the University of Michigan.
+As a Jack Kent Cooke Artist with full scholarship, she obtained her M.Mus. in Piano Performance from the University of Cincinnati College-Conservatory of Music.
 She also holds a B.Mus. cum laude in Piano Performance from Vanderbilt University, with a minor in East Asian Studies.
-Her primary teachers include Logan Skelton, Eugene and Elisabeth Pridonoff, and Amy Dorfman.
-Pedagogy teachers include John Ellis, Michelle Conda, and Karen Krieger.
+Her primary teachers include Logan Skelton, Elisabeth Pridonoff and Amy Dorfman.